carpentries-incubator/twitter-with-twarc/_episodes/01-introduction.md

 Twitter is also filled with subcommunities who use their own lingo.

-Twitter has its own getting [started guide](https://help.twitter.com/en/resources/twitter-guide/twitter-101/speak-the-language-of-twitter-twitter-help)
+Twitter has its own <a href="https://help.twitter.com/en/resources/twitter-guide/twitter-101/speak-the-language-of-twitter-twitter-help">getting started guide</a>

 ## Challenge
 Throw a few terms into the etherpad